tanya-newStart/module-Git-2-exercises/exercise-1.md

 5. Please reword "just 3 files" to "just three files".
 6. Please change the background colour to green.
 7. Add a CSS rule to indent the two lists, using `padding-left: 3em`.
-8. Instead of calling it "tiny web page", let's instead say "small web page".
+8. Instead of calling it "tiny web page", let's instead say "small web page" (only in `index.html`; don't worry about the directory / repository names).
 9. Wrap everything inside the body inside a `<div>`.
 Make sure to indent the file nicely.
 10. Please fix the spelling mistake: "in the first plaice" should say "in the first place".